sourcegraph/handbook/content/departments/legal/process/ContractReviewandSignatureAuthorityPolicy.md

 ### Who signs the NDA for Sourcegraph?

-- Director of Legal, VP, or Director
+- VP Legal or other VP or Director

 Changes to the above signing authorities require written approval by the CEO.